* Storm now a Category 2 hurricane

 Near the beach in Wilmington, a Waffle House restaurant, part of a chain with a reputation for staying open during disasters, had no plans to close, even if power is lost.
 It had long lines on Thursday.

-Will Epperson, 36, a golf course assistant superintendent, said he and his wife had planned to ride out the storm in his home in Hampstead, North Carolina, but reconsidered due to its ferocity.
+Will Epperson, a 36-year-old golf course assistant superintendent, said he and his wife had planned to ride out the storm at their home in Hampstead, North Carolina, but reconsidered due to its ferocity.
 Instead, they drove 150 miles (240 km) inland to his mother's house in Durham.

 "The anxiety level has dropped substantially," Epperson said.
 "I've never been one to leave for a storm but this one kind of had me spooked."

-(Reporting by Ernest Scheyder Additional reporting by Bernie Woodall in Fort Lauderdale, Florida, Carlo Allegri in Wilmington, Mana Raibee in Sea Breeze, North Carolina, Anna Mehler Paperny in Washington, North Carolina, Brendan O'Brien in Milwaukee and Stephanie Nebehay in Geneva Writing by Brendan O'Brien and Bill Trott Editing by Nick Zieminski and Lisa Shumaker)
+(Reporting by Ernest Scheyder Additional reporting by Bernie Woodall in Fort Lauderdale, Florida; Carlo Allegri in Wilmington, North Carolina; Mana Raibee in Sea Breeze, North Carolina; Anna Mehler Paperny in Washington, North Carolina; Brendan O'Brien in Milwaukee, Stephanie Nebehay in Geneva and Steve Gorman and Dan Whitcomb in Los Angeles Writing by Dan Whitcomb Editing by Bill Tarrant and Lisa Shumaker)